nitindermohan/oak-new-docs/content/docs/manuals/unikernel-operations.md

 All you need to start deploying unikernels is:

-1. A unikernel .tar.gz hosted somewhere accessible to the Oakestra.
+1. A unikernel `.tar.gz` hosted somewhere accessible to Oakestra
 2. A service deployment descriptor
-3. A Worker Node with a Unikernel Runtime enabled
+3. A worker node with a unikernel runtime enabled

 {{< /callout >}}

 ## Packaging your first Unikraft image

-Once you build your first Unikernel using Unikraft, you can create a tarball of the kernel image and the necessary files.
+Once you build your first unikernel using Unikraft, you can create a tarball of the kernel image and the necessary files.

 ```bash
 myunikernel.tar.gz